andy-h1/100-days-of-code/log.md

 **Thoughts:** Really enjoyed this part of the curriculum seeing how clever CSS is and how it can adapt to different screen sizes.
 Working on CSS Flexbox challenges next.

+### Day 11: 11th September 2018

+**Today's Progress**: Need to get better at uploading a comment everyday.
+Finished working on CSS Flexbox now and starting on CSS Grid

+**Thoughts:** CSS Flexbox is definitely awesome.
+Been reading up more on it and looking at CSS Tricks and a Medium blog written by FreeCodeCamp which definitely helps me understand it better.
+Can't wait to use it though, getting to the point where I am asking where and when will I use it.
+Easiest way to find out is to build something.